CZ-TAO12/RAGTrans/README.md

 # Seaformer

-A PyTorch implementation of our Seaformer
+A PyTorch implementation of our RAGTrans

 ## Dependencies
 Install the dependencies via [Anaconda](https://www.anaconda.com/):